pal-16/stardapp/README.md

 ## No control on monetization
 Creators have no control on monetization because it is solely controlled by the platforms they are on and they deduct heacy platform charges (can go as up as 50%).
 They have to depend on brand sponsorships and amend their content so that sponsors are happy.
 This snatches away the freedom from the creators.

+## Stuck with access
+May times, a consumer is stuck with subscription that he does not need anymore.
+Currently, there is no provision for him to solve this problem.
+But, since we are using NFT as subscription tokens, a user can trade it off at any Coinex NFT marketplace!

 - - -
 # Solution: Enters Dappstar 😎